sudoheader/htb-academy-answer-hider/README.md

 # htb-academy-answer-hider
-Hide answers on HackTheBox Academy and Enterprise
+Hide answers on HackTheBox Academy and Enterprise Chrome extension